REANNZ/etcbd-public/README.md

 * `ICINGA_CONF_REQUEST_CUI`: should be set to `True` if the eduroam login checks should request the Chargeable User Identity (CUI) attribute (Optional, defaults to False)
 * `ICINGA_CONF_OPERATOR_NAME`: the Operator Name to use in the eduroam login checks (Optional, no operator name is passed if not specified).
 * `ICINGA_CONF_VERBOSITY`: the verbosity level in eduroam login checks.
 (Optional, defaults to 1.
 Level of at least 1 is needed to see the CUI returned by the check.
 Values can range from 0 to 2).
 * `ICINGA_CONF_GENERATE_INSTSERVER_CHECKS`: Should the generated configuration include the institutional server checks?
-(Optional, defaults to True).
-This setting gives the option to disable the institional server checks if not desired.
+(Optional, defaults to False).
 * `ICINGA_CONF_NOTIFY_INST_CONTACTS`: Should the generated configuration notify institutional contacts - for server and monitored realm checks?
 (Optional, defaults to True).
 This setting gives the option to disable all Notifications sent to institional contacts if not desired - in which case alerts would go only to the nominated NRO email address given in the Monitoring tools configuration.

 * Update Admintool to pick up the changed configuration: